In and of the Earth

 ISBN: 978-1-877510-25-0

-Standard book - 28 pages, indigo printed [munkin & neo satin], loose wrap jacket, soft cover, colour, 210x280mm | $20 plus postage [$15 around New Zealand, $35 to everywhere else].
+Standard book - 28 pages, indigo printed [munkin & neo satin], loose wrap jacket, soft cover, colour, 210x280mm | Please use the submission form to check availability.

-Limited Edition books - 28 pages, indigo printed [munkin & neo satin], loose wrap jacket, soft cover, colour, 210x280mmhandpainted cover, hand-stitched | $35 plus postage [$15 around New Zealand, $35 to everywhere else].
+Limited Edition books - 28 pages, indigo printed [munkin & neo satin], loose wrap jacket, soft cover, colour, 210x280mm with handpainted cover, hand-stitched | SOLD OUT

-Also available from the Govett-Brewster Art Gallery Shop, Poppies Hamilton, and Browsers Bookshop, and also by using this form below.
+Available from the Govett-Brewster Art Gallery Shop, Poppies Hamilton, and Browsers Bookshop, and also by using this form below.

 Ko Ingarangi rāua ko Kōtirana te whenua o ōku tupuna | Engari i tupu mai ahau ki Taranaki, Kei Whaingaroa ahau e noho ana | Ko Amanda tōku ingoa, Tēnā tatou katoa

+For a year and a half, I have made paintings in Pukekura, right outside in the forest, and this book traces the making of the work and the painting encounters that occurred.
 Over the course of several months I have returned to the garden, to particular areas of uncultivated native forest, to be drenched in its complexities and character, and to experience the place through painting.
 This book follows the work being made and traces my site-responsive way of painting through a kind of biography of painting encounters with plants, paint and canvas.

 Before the work began, and again at the end, a group of us met in the garden to acknowledge the whenua [land] and tangata whenua [people of the land] of the Taranaki area, Ngāti Te Whiti hapū and Te Atiawa iwi.
 These were meaningful times for me and for the work.
 We met by a large puriri tree said to be ancient old which had this wonderful light that seemed to illuminate its bark to a glowing amber, and there we received the words from Damon Ritai [Ngāti Te Whiti].
 Each morning during the coming months I would visit this puriri as a way of marking the beginning of a day of painting.